 However, the Privacy Commissioners have not approved precedents for these agreements.

 Data transfer agreements are considered sufficient to comply with the applicable privacy legislation if the agreement requires the third party service provider to provide a comparable level of protection for the personal information, and restricts the service provider to only use the information as instructed by the data controller.
-The Privacy Commissioner of Canada treats the transfer of personal information for processing as a "use" of the information (rather than a "disclosure"), so consent is not required for the transfer for processing separately from that which was obtained for the actual use of the information.
-However, consent is required for a use, disclosure or sale of personal information (see Question 9).
+The Privacy Commissioner of Canada treats the transfer of personal information for processing as a "use" of the information (rather than a "disclosure"), so additional consent is not required for the transfer for processing separately from the consent which must have already been obtained for the actual use of the information by the organisation transferring it.
+Consent is required for a use, disclosure or sale of personal information (see Question 9).
 In addition, any use or disclosure of information must be for a reasonable purpose that the individual has been informed of and consented to, unless a specific exception to the need for consent applies.